DMS Degree Overview

 Shape the Future of Healthcare

 As the nation’s healthcare environment continues to evolve, PAs must possess the latest information to deliver safe, efficient, and effective care.
-Through the Doctor of Medical Science degree program at Butler University, PAs will build upon their previous education and experiences and gain a greater depth of medical knowledge focused within primary care.
+Through the Doctor of Medical Science degree program at Butler University, PAs will build upon their previous education and experiences and gain a greater depth of medical knowledge.
 Additional areas of focus include patient population and safety as well as self and organizational leadership.

 Within this distinctive curriculum students may choose between two areas of concentration.